Created By Roy Huggins And Stephen J. Cannell

 Constantly beleagured LAPD Sergeant (later Lieutenant) Dennis Becker was the mandatory police contact, but his friendship with Jim was more than a token, never-seen allusion.
 There was no doubt they were friends, frequently bickering, but ultimately true pals.
 Actor Joe Santos has since appeared in about a million movies and TV shows, almost always as a cop, it seems.

-And then there’s Angel, Jim’s former cellmate, always on the con, constantly scheming, looking for the perpetual big score which inevitably blows up in his face, played to weasel-like perfection by Stuart Margolin.
+And speaking of hoosegows, there’s Angel, Jim’s former cellmate, always on the con, constantly scheming, looking for the perpetual big score which inevitably blows up in his face, played to weasel-like perfection by Stuart Margolin.
 Cowardly (he makes Jim look like Hercules), venal, selfish, without any redeeming qualities to speak of except, perhaps, his overpowering drive to survive, a suckerfish trying to swim with the sharks, Jim nonetheless remains loyal to him throughout the series.
 Margolin, a talented actor/director, lurked around Hollywood for a few years after the show wrapped, but after eventually pulled up stakes and moved to British Columbia, where he went on to star in another memorable — if far less successful — private eye series, the CBC’s Mom P.I.

 But Angel wasn’t the only friend Rockford remained loyal to throughout the series: Isaac Hayes, for example, appeared three times as tough-talking and hot-tempered Gandolph Fitch, the one-time “Hammer of C Block,” who never could get Rockford’s name right; John, a former outlaw biker turned criminal lawyer, who replaced Beth as Jim’s lawyer and Meghan, a blind psychologist, fiercely independant and, it seemed for a while, Jim’s one true love.